Iqbal Quadir: Current projects

-Quadir and his brother Kamal cofounded bKash in Bangladesh in 2009. bKash, a prominent mobile financial service, provides mobile banking and payment services to over 70 million subscribers.
+In 2009, Quadir and his brother Kamal were among the cofounders of Money in Motion, LLC which provided the risk capital to bKash, a mobile financial services provider in Bangladesh with more than 82 million verified users.

 In 2004, he and his siblings founded the Anwarul Quadir Foundation to promote innovations in Bangladesh.
 In 2006, the foundation established a $25,000 global essay competition, the Quadir Prize, through the Center for International Development at Harvard University.
 In October 2007, the foundation made its first award to two recipients.
 In April 2009, Stephen Honan developed a method to extract arsenic from water and soil, which won the Quadir Prize in 2009.

 Recognition

 In 1999, Quadir was selected for the World Economic Forum's Global Leader for Tomorrow program.
 In 2006, he received the Science, Education and Economic Development (SEED) Award from the Rotary Club of Metropolitan Dhaka for his work in telecommunications development in Bangladesh.
 He appeared on CNN and PBS and was profiled in feature articles in the Harvard Business Review (Bottom-Up Economics, Aug 2003, & Breakthrough Ideas for 2004, Feb 2004), Financial Times, The Economist, and The New York Times, and in several books.
 In the Spring of 2007, The Wharton Alumni Magazine included Quadir in its list of 125 Influential People and Ideas.
 In 2011, he received the honorary degree of Doctor of Humane Letters from Swarthmore College and the honorary degree of Doctor of Science from Case Western Reserve University.

 He serves as the chairman of the judging panel for the Legatum FORTUNE Technology Prize, which awards $1 million to individuals or organizations recognizing initiatives that contribute to technological or economic development in low-income countries.